 When evaluating your team, also consider these:

-Few things to consider here are the organization's values, culture, systems, and principles.
+A few things to consider here are the organization's values, culture, systems, and principles.
 All these aspects of an organization directly impact the type of project management methodology you choose.
-Some methods are useful only for smaller enterprises, while on the other hand, some are suitable for large organizations.
+Some methods are useful only for smaller enterprises, while on other hand, some are suitable for large organizations.

 When evaluating your organization, also consider these: